 Single vision lenses: Have only one power across the whole lens.
 This is the most common lens option for people under 45.
-As you get older, and for people with certain eye conditions, one lens power won’t allow you to see clearly at all distances.
-You’ll find that glasses good for driving are not any help for reading!
+As you get older, and for people with certain eye conditions, one lens power won’t allow you to see clearly.
+You’ll find that glasses good for driving are not any help for reading.
 If this is the case you can choose either bifocal or progressive lenses.

 Progressive lenses: Give’s you clear vision at all distances from far away through to near reading, without any sudden changes in power.
 This means your computer screen will also be clear.

 occupational progressive: Will give you clear vision for just reading and at the computer screen.